Project Summary

 Project Description

-RAM was retained by Meridian Construction to complete a detailed estimate for the bulk earthworks removal and the slope stabilization.
-The work included detail unit pricing from productions, crew buildup, equipment resources, and undirects.
-Besides supplier pricing, research for drilling equipment was conducted.
+RAM was retained by Meridian Construction to complete a detailed estimate for the bulk earthworks removal and the slope stabilization for this international project.
+Our responsibilities included:

 Project Highlights